Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Prompts Used in Our Models

 During the training of our single-shot captioning models, we select a random text prompt for each video shot, with different model variants utilizing distinct prompts.
-The prompts for the single-shot video captioning model that incorporates both visual signals and ASR are depicted in Figure~\ref{fig:supp_shot_caption_prompt}, while those relying solely on visual signals are in Figure~\ref{fig:supp_shot_caption_prompt_no_asr}.
-The prompts used for single-shot narration captioning are displayed in Figure~\ref{fig:supp_audio_caption_prompt}.
-In these figures, boldfaced text, such as ``\textbf{\{asr\}}'', is replaced with specific video information.
-The arrangement of visual tokens and text prompts, as presented in Figure~\ref{fig:shot_cap}, is not included here for brevity.
+The prompts for the single-shot video captioning model that incorporates both visual signals and ASR are depicted in Figure~\ref{fig:supp_shot_caption_prompt}.
+In the figure, boldfaced text, such as ``\textbf{\{asr\}}'', is replaced with specific video information.
+The arrangement of visual tokens and text prompts, as presented in Figure~\ref{fig:summary_cap}, is not included here for brevity.